davidsonfellipe/awesome-wpo/README.md

 ## Case studies

-* [WPOStats](https://wpostats.com/) - Case studies and experiments demonstrating the impact of web performance optimization (WPO) on user experience and business metrics..
+* [WPOStats](https://wpostats.com/) - Case studies and experiments demonstrating the impact of web performance optimization (WPO) on user experience and business metrics.

 ## Documentation